Discrete Statistical Models with Rational Maximum Likelihood Estimator: Constructing Models with Rational MLE

 \section{Constructing Models with Rational MLE}

 Part (3) in Theorem~\ref{thm:main} allows us to construct models with rational MLE starting from a matrix $A$ that defines a projective toric variety $Y_A$.
+To carry out this construction effectively we propose Algorithm~\ref{algo:toric-to-models}.
 In most cases, the dual variety $Y_A^*$ is a hypersurface, and we can compute its defining polynomial $\Delta_A$, the \emph{discriminant} \cite{gkz}.
-The polynomial $\Delta$ in a discriminantal triple can be any homogeneous multiple of $\Delta_A$, but we just take $\Delta = \Delta_A$ in Algorithm~\ref{algo:toric-to-models}.
-For all terms $\mathbf m$ in $\Delta_A$, we check whether $(A,\Delta_A,\mathbf m)$ is a discriminantal triple and, if so, we identify $\sigma$.
-We implemented this algorithm in {\tt Macaulay2}.
+The polynomial $\Delta$ in a discriminantal triple can be any homogeneous multiple of $\Delta_A$, but we just take $\Delta = \Delta_A$.
+For all terms $\mathbf m$ in $\Delta_A$, we check whether $(A,\Delta_A,\mathbf m)$ is a discriminantal triple.
+We implemented this algorithm in {\tt Macaulay2}, and our code is available online at~\cite{github}.

-Lines 1 and 18 of Algorithm~\ref{algo:toric-to-models} are computations that rely on Gr\"obner bases.
-The execution of Line 18 can be very slow.
+Lines 1 and 15 of Algorithm~\ref{algo:toric-to-models} are computations with Gr\"obner bases.
+Executing Line 15 can be very slow.
 It may be omitted if one is satisfied with obtaining the parametric description and MLE $\Phi^{(\ell)}$ of the model $\mathcal M_{\ell}$.
-For the check in Line 17, one does not need to compute $\Phi_i(v)$ numerically.
-Instead, one can just examine the signs and parities of the entries of~$H$.
+For the check in Line 14, we rely on Proposition~\ref{prop:positivity-domino} for correctness.
+A check based on the criterion in Proposition~\ref{cor:sigmaexists} is also~possible.